Power41/Project-DIS-Pokemon-Database/README.md

 (3) Execute the SQL script 'Create_table.SQL' to create the required tables for the database.

 (4) Run Data.py to Import data from 'Project_data.csv' over to database
 IMPORTANT: In Data.py change the file directory to the full path of the 'Project_data.csv' - file
+IMPORTANT: In static folder unzip 'images.zip'

 (5) In the 'App.py' - file, set your own database name, username, and password.